-UK: Russia behind 'malicious' cyber attack
+Russia blamed for 'malicious' cyber-attack

-UK blames Russia for 'malicious' NotPetya cyber attack
+UK and US blame Russia for 'malicious' NotPetya cyber-attack

-The Russian military was directly behind a "malicious" cyber-attack on Ukraine last summer that spread across Europe, British ministers have said.
+The Russian military was directly behind a "malicious" cyber-attack on Ukraine that spread globally last year, the US and Britain have said.

-The UK government has taken the unusual step of publicly accusing Russia of June's NotPetya ransomware attack.

-Reckitt Benckiser - maker of Dettol, Durex and Strepsils - was among the UK firms whose sales were affected.
+The White House said June's NotPetya ransomware attack caused billions of dollars in damage across Europe, Asia, and the Americas.

-Defence Secretary Gavin Williamson said Russia was "ripping up the rule book" and the UK was duty-bound to respond.
+UK Defence Secretary Gavin Williamson said Russia was "ripping up the rule book" and the UK would respond.

-Russia has denied responsibility for the NotPetya attack - which is estimated to have cost companies more than $1.2bn - and pointed out that Russian firms were among those whose systems were affected.

 - Defence secretary warns of Russian plot